epam-agrytsenko/studious-memory/22_digital_clock.md

 # Convert time into words

-Given a time in the format of hh:mm:ss (24-hour format), the task is to convert it into words.
+Given a time in the format of hh:mm:ss (24-hour format), the task is to convert time it into words.

 ## Requirements:
 1. **Input**: A string representing time in the format hh:mm:ss.